syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 N> The default marker icon position for VerticalAlignment and HorizontalAlignment is Center.

-N> This feature will applicable for custom marker also.
+N> Alignment support provided to custom markers also.

 ## Events